 My ankle swelling went down and some bruises starting disappearing.

-I started crying less, trying hard, working on my home program like a mad woman.
+I started crying less, trying hard, working on my home program

 It was getting better every day, that knee o' mine.